 Passengers can purchase tickets from stations or authorised ticket retailers.
-Tickets sold by Slovenske železnice for daily trips around Slovenia can also be purchased at one of our self-serving ticketing points - ticket vending machines, online or using Grem z vlakom mobile app.
-Grem z vlakom app is available for download from Google Play, App Store and Huawei AppGallery.
+Tickets sold by Slovenian Railways for daily trips around Slovenia can also be purchased at one of our self-serving ticketing points - ticket vending machines, online or using mobile app.
+Mobile app is available for download from Google Play, App Store and Huawei App Gallery.

-7.3.1.3 Service Facility Description
+7.3.1.3 SERVICE FACILITY DESCRIPTION